 Join YPT-Boston for one of our upcoming networking events, brownbags, or technical tours.
 All upcoming events are posted here, or join our mailing list.

-For the fall 2016 book club YPT Boston will be reading The Great Society Subway: A History of the Washington Metro.
-We will meet Monday October 17th at 6 PM, appetizers will be provided.
-Books will cost $10 when you sign up and request a book.
+We will meet Saturday May 13th at 12:00 PM at a location TBD.
+Appetizers and snacks will be provided and the cost of the book will only be $10 when you sign up and request a book.
 (If you already have the book you can register for the book club without paying).
 We are capping registration at 14 members to ensure that we can have a good discussion.

 Becoming a YPT member is simple.
 YPT offers two categories of involvement: a Member and a Friend.
 A paid voting Member registration fee covers activities at YPT Boston, as well as with our National (Washington, D.C.) chapter.